Our Story

 Why would this tenderness be present at times, whether or not the gland showed expressible meibum?

-In the mid-2000s, he met a patient who had seen a variety of ophthalmologists without relief for his excruciatingly tender lids and debilitating dry eyes.
-Looking to find out more about the gland’s internal duct space, Dr. Maskin assembled a prototype probe and entered 5 glands in a lower lid, immediately encountering multiple moments of resistance along the duct and producing a popping sound as the bands of scar tissue around the gland were released and pressure equilibrated.
+Over a decade ago, a patient came to Dr. Maskin and had received treatment from multiple ophthalmologists without relief for his excruciatingly tender lids and debilitating dry eyes.
+With the patient’s consent, Dr. Maskin utilized an early version MG probe and entered 5 glands in a lower lid, immediately encountering multiple moments of resistance along the duct and observing a popping sound as numerous points of resistance were released and pressure equilibrated.

-After the ducts has been penetrated and freed from constriction, meibum was once again able to flow.
-Dr. Maskin proceeded with probing the rest of his glands, and by the time the patient left, he was smiling and able to be active in the world once more.
+After the ducts had been restored and freed from constriction, meibum was once again able to flow.
+The patient felt immediate relief and asked Dr. Maskin to proceed probing the rest of his glands.
+By the time the patient left, he was smiling and for the first time in years, able to be active in the world once again.
+To this day, he and many other similar patients remain strong, dedicated advocates of this procedure.

-Together, they created the MGDi™ platform, with the goal to educate and equip both patients and doctors with fact-based information concerning dry eye and contributing factors leading to disease progression.
+MGD Innovations has a goal to educate and empower both patients and doctors with research-based support for managing dry eye and the contributing factors leading to disease progression.

 To get in contact with the team, email info@mgdi.com.